 It's similar to the old adage that if you think something will take an hour, plan for an hour and a half.

-An aviation SMS gap analysis is hard because of it so comprehensive.
-It involves& adequately understanding:
+An aviation SMS gap analysis is hard to complete by oneself because it is so comprehensive.
+It involves adequately understanding:

 - Where you are

 - The appropriate method and steps to get there

 - And how long each step will take